 Only one man could have done this!

 Yes, but Captain Kangaroo's been in re-runs for years.

 See more »

-Undoubtedly this is one of the more energetic and creative cartoons of the '80s, which isn't that surprising, given that it had the combined talents of Ralph Bakshi ("Fritz The Cat", "American Pop") and John Kricfalusi, who'd score another hit four years later with "Ren & Stimpy".
-The show, which lasted only one season on CBS, had a spark that's missing from most cartoons today.
+Undoubtedly this is one of the more innovative cartoons of the '80s, which is not particularly surprising, given it has the talents of both Ralph Bakshi (of "Fritz The Cat" fame) and John Kricfalusi, who would score another cult-favorite four years later with "Ren & Stimpy."

-For all the creativity throughout, there's a dark spot in the show's history, one that led to its demise.
+Sadly, there's a dark spot in the show's history, one that led to it's demise.
 An episode that aired on April 23(?), 1988, drew the attention of Rev. Donald Wildmon.
-This particular episode contained a scene that showed Mighty Mouse snorting what looked like cocaine.
-In actuality, and in a brilliant piece of symbolism, Mighty Mouse was sniffing the dead, dried-up remains of a flower, given to him by the orphan Scrappy as a symbol of the good in the world.
-Despite this, Wildmon, along with other media watchdogs, instigated a strong campaign against the show.
-CBS brass then decided to move the show to a later timeslot; shortly thereafter, it was cancelled.
-Aside from a brief run on the FOX network in November-December of 1992, it hasn't been seen on television since.
+This particular episode featured a scene that showed Mighty Mouse sniffing what appeared to be cocaine.
+In actuality, Mighty Mouse was sniffing a dead, dried-up flower that had been given to him by Scrappy, the orphan.
+(This was an incredible piece of symbolism: the flower represented good in a world of evil.)
+Even when confronted with this, Wildmon insisted that it was cocaine.
+This led to protest from media watchdogs, which prompted brass at CBS to move the show to a later timeslot, only to cancel it shortly thereafter.
+Aside from a brief reappearance on the Fox network in November 1992, the show hasn't been widely seen.